chrishenri/rw3d_manual/docs/source/examples.rst

 Spatial discretization and Boundaries
 ~~~~~~~~~~~~~~~~~~
-The model domain is defined with a specific origin and grid dimensions.
-Horizontal spacing is uniform, while vertical spacing varies and is read from an external file.
-Topography and inactive cells are also specified.
+The model domain is defined with a specific origin and the grid consists of 330 cells in the *x*-direction, 360 cells in the *y*-direction and 7 layers.
+Horizontal spacing is uniform (100 meters), while vertical spacing varies and is read from an external file (*DFS3* format).
+Topography and inactive cells are also specified in a *DFS2* and *DFS3* file, respectively.
+All borders of the domain are "open", i.e., particles will be "killed" if they leave the domain.
+The grid, topgether will the domain topography and active/inactive cells will be printed in a vtu file for visualization in, e.g., Paraview.

 - ``861050.0   6109050.0                                      !... x_origin2, y_origin2``
 - ``330   360   7                                             !... nx2, ny2, nz2``